Last Updated on 26/04/2024 by Denise Leo. Post first published on April 26, 2024.

 2. Pomeranians are Adventurous

-If someone rings the doorbell or knocks at the door, the barking will alert you, whether it’s someone you know or a stranger.
+If someone rings the doorbell or knocks, the barking will alert you, whether it’s someone you know or a stranger.
 There go all the store fundraising door knockers.

-If a Pom barks, unless he can be seen, it’s a great deterrent.
+Unless a Pom barks, it’s a great deterrent unless he can be seen.
 If it’s a stranger and he’s seen, it may or may not be enough to scare them off.

 3. Pomeranian Grooming Needs

-Lots of owners of other dogs seem to be jealous of a Pom’s glorious, puffy coat.
-Pomeranians have large coats that protect them from the weather and keep them warm too.
+Many owners of other dogs seem to be jealous of a Pom’s glorious, puffy coat.
+Pomeranians have large coats that protect them from the weather and keep them warm.
 However, a large coat means you need to care for it properly.

-Actually, a Pomeranian has two coats – an inner coat and an outer coat.
-The inner coat (aka base coat) is dense and enables him to stay warm in colder weather and somewhat toasty during Summer.
+A Pomeranian has two coats – an inner coat and an outer coat.
+The inner coat (aka base coat) is dense, letting him stay warm in colder weather and somewhat toasty during Summer.

-It’s necessary to keep your Pomeranian’s coat as healthy and clean as possible.
+Keeping your Pomeranian’s coat as healthy and clean as possible is necessary.
 It’s especially critical if the inner coat has been damaged in any way because there’s only a low possibility of regrowth.

 Ensure that only a trained professional cuts your Pom’s hair and that they don’t cut the inner coat in any way.

-Make sure that when anyone cuts your Pomeranian’s hair that they are trained professionals and know not to cut into his inner coat.
+Make sure that when anyone cuts your Pomeranian’s hair, they are trained professionals who know not to cut into his inner coat.

 4. Pomeranian Barking

-There are people who love talking a lot; some cats love “meowing” a lot; and, of course, there are dogs that really enjoy barking.
-Pomeranians certainly fit the “barking” category, and it can be funny at times but it can be really irritating during the bad times.
+Some people love talking a lot, and some cats love “meowing” a lot, and, of course, there are dogs that enjoy barking.
+Pomeranians certainly fit the “barking” category, and it can be funny at times but can be irritating during the bad times.

-Their behavior demands lots of attention from everyone around them when they’re full of energy, making it impossible to ignore.
+When they’re full of energy, their behavior demands lots of attention from everyone around them, making it impossible to ignore.

-Pomeranians are very boisterous by nature and it shows because they bark a lot.
-However, there are other reasons for them to be classified as big barkers as they’re extremely loyal and fiercely protective of their owners.
+Pomeranians are naturally very boisterous, which is evident because they bark a lot.
+However, there are other reasons for them to be classified as big barkers: they’re extremely loyal and fiercely protective of their owners.
 There will sometimes be a reason for their barking.

 For example, if they’re barking at squirrels, cats, or people walking past your home (with or without a dog), and sometimes they’ll bark at you if they become too excited.

-In my experience, they’ll often do it as a means of warning you, thereby keeping you safe.
-They just want the absolute best for their human parents.
+In my experience, they’ll often do it to warn you, thereby keeping you safe.
+They want the absolute best for their human parents.

 5. The Pomeranian Napoleon Complex

-Have you ever noticed your Pomeranian walking around like he’s expecting everybody (human and animal alike), to pay full attention to him immediately?
+Have you ever noticed your Pomeranian walking around expecting everybody (human and animal alike), to pay full attention to him immediately?

-It can feel like he’s a member of royalty and I suspect he uses that to his benefit.
-He might be having a quarrel with a larger dog but he’ll refuse to concede.
+It can feel like he’s a member of royalty, and I suspect he uses that to his benefit.
+He might be quarreling with a larger dog, but he’ll refuse to concede.

 Pomeranians certainly possess a “Napoleon complex,” like numerous other small breeds.
 They were members of royalty in days gone by.
-Queen Victoria was a major contributor when it came to creating today’s modern Pomeranian.
+Queen Victoria was a major contributor to creating today’s modern Pomeranian.

-Whether this is, or isn’t, the reason why a Pom pretends he’s a big dog in a small body, it’s certainly a Pomeranian’s very cute trait.
+Whether this is or isn’t, why a Pom pretends he’s a big dog in a small body, it’s certainly a Pomeranian’s very cute trait.

 6. Easy to Stay Healthy

-One aspect of a pet’s care is making sure he can burn off energy that gets accumulated and stored during his numerous naps each day.
-It’s also necessary that he has enough exercise on a daily basis.
+One aspect of a pet’s care is ensuring he can burn off energy accumulated and stored during his numerous naps daily.
+It’s also necessary that he has enough exercise daily.

-This can entail running around in the house, going for walks, playing fetch in the garden, and more options.
-This is a vital aspect of your Pomeranian’s life, particularly if he should lose weight.
+This can entail running around the house, walking, playing fetch in the garden, and more options.
+This is vital to your Pomeranian’s life, particularly if he should lose weight.

 Because a Pomeranian is small, he won’t have a lot of calories to burn.
 He won’t consume much food compared to the larger breeds, so a short walk every day is ideal.